mozammal/source-code/README.md

-simply build the applicationn using  the following steps:
+simply build the application using  the following steps:

 1.  gradlew build